rockettheme/docs/Docs/joomla/extensions/rokbox/how_to_use.md

 To set up a fixed-size RokBox2 popup, add `data-rokbox-size="210 213"` to the image modifiers where 210 is the width and 313 is the height of the popup image.

+You can alternatively use `data-rokbox-size="210 100%"` as this will enable automatic height for a box 210px wide.

 [editor-button]: editor_button.md
 [data-rokbox-caption]: #data-rokbox-caption
 [data-rokbox-album]: #data-rokbox-album